OSITO326/dotfiles/os/linux/.config/polybar/README.md

 ```bash
 nvim ~/.config/polybar/forest/config.ini
 ```
-change this lines to the modules you want:
+Change this lines to the modules you want:

 ```bash
 original modules